Grenoble Auvergne-rhone-alpes, France Travel Guide

 Begin discussions with basic French greetings like "Bonjour" or "Bonsoir".
 This simple act of politeness is greatly appreciated.

-Generally fine to photograph public spaces and points of interest.
+Generally fine to photograph public spaces and attractions.
 Respect people's privacy.
-Ask permission for close-up photos of individuals.
+Ask if you can take close-up photos of individuals.

 When visiting churches or other religious sites, dress modestly (shoulders and knees covered).
 Maintain quiet during services or when others are praying.

-Stay on marked trails in parks, do not litter, and follow regulations regarding camping or fires to protect ecosystems.
+Stay on marked trails in parks, dispose of waste properly, and follow regulations regarding camping or fires to protect ecosystems.

 Find eco-accommodation on EcobnbReduce reliance on single-use plastics.
-Carry a reusable water bottle and shopping bag.
+Bring a refillable water bottle and shopping bag.

 Shop reusable products at Package Free ShopCultural sensitivity means showing respect for local traditions, privacy, and religious customs.
 Positive interactions enrich your journey.